OkayHQ/ee-handbook/content/en/time/improving-flow.md

 - **Assess the signal-noise ratio of every alert your team receives.** Cut the noisy alerts aggressively.
 For those teams that are in central parts of the stack (e.g. database), you might need to create much larger rotations and train more people.
 The volume of pages might be naturally higher due to the sheer scale of these services.

-- **Prioritize solving the root cause behind the instability of your services.**
+- **Prioritize solving the root cause behind the instability of your services.**.
+Quantifying the page load of the team both in terms of work interruptions and work-life balance will make it easier to prioritize root cause investments.
+By slowing down to fix root causes your team will move faster and more sustainably in the long term.

 - **Establish goals around a maximum number of pages / week for team members.** Make yourself accountable to meet these goals, not the engineers.